- Patients

 Diagnosing stomach cancer

-- Laparoscopy.
-This is a surgical procedure that doctors use to look inside your abdomen for signs cancer has spread.
+- Laparoscopy: This is a surgical procedure that may be used to look inside the abdomen to detect if the tumour has spread.

 Chapter 03